 When situations are murkier, however, it is essential that injured workers are represented by attorneys who understand workers’ compensation cases and the insurance company.
-The role of the attorney in a workers comp case is to stand up for your rights and seek full benefits on your behalf from insurance companies.
+The role of the South Carolina Workers’ Compensation Lawyers in a workers compensation case is to stand up for your rights and seek full benefits on your behalf from insurance companies.

-A South Carolina Workers Comp Lawyer with relevant experience is prepared to help you navigate the complex claims process and insurance companies.
+Our North Carolina and South Carolina Workers Comp Lawyers are prepared to help you navigate the complex workers comp claims process and insurance companies.
 Phone our workers compensation law firm now for answers.

 What Benefits Are Available Through Workers’ Compensation?

-If you were hurt in an accident on the job, your injuries and associated expenses may be covered by workers comp.
-Call our injury compensation law firm to find out if you could be eligible to claim financial benefits including payment for:
+If you were hurt in an accident on the job, your injuries and associated expenses may be covered by workers compensation.
+Call our injury compensation law firm to find out if you could be eligible to claim financial benefits.

 - Medical treatment, including reimbursement for mileage to visit the doctor or pick up prescriptions